attack68/rateslib/docs/source/i_guide.rst

 Coverage
 --------

-The current test coverage status of ``rateslib`` is shown at TODO %.
+The current test coverage status of *rateslib* is shown at around 97%.

 .. toctree::
     :hidden: